 - Lower frequencies such as 25 kHz produce larger cavitation bubbles.
 When these bubbles implode they release a larger amount of cleaning energy.
 For extremely dirty parts such as removing lapping abrasives or polishing paste, a lower frequency will be more effective.

-Other Industrial Ultrasonic Cleaner Features
+Seven Important Industrial Ultrasonic Cleaner Features

 - Temperature controls let you set cleaning solution temperature to the level recommended by the cleaning solution manufacturer.